-Although suppliers and providers may have hesitations and barriers to a partnership approach, it is possible to collaborate on total cost of ownership (TCO) – provided the right mechanisms are put into place at the start.
+Although suppliers and providers may hesitate at a partnership approach, it is possible to collaborate on total cost of ownership (TCO)–provided the right mechanisms are put into place at the start.

-Learn from the diverse experiences of expert provider and suppliers in the field as they identify the variables that make a successful partnership, where pitfalls can happen and steps to overcome challenges.
-Open conversations will increase transparency around TCO and help move the conversation from price to a more holistic approach that focuses on efficiency, and can ultimately reduce cost for both parties and have a positive impact on patient care.
+Learn from the diverse experiences of expert providers and suppliers in the field as they identify the variables that make a successful partnership, where pitfalls can happen, and steps to overcome challenges.
+Open conversations will increase transparency around TCO and help move the conversation from price to a more holistic approach that focuses on efficiency and works to reduce cost for both parties and positively impact patient care.

 - Identify the critical success factors in implementing TCO with a partner.